shaunkhoo/cloud-foundations/session2/README.md

 * Tear down all the resources correctly using the AWS Console

 **Why is this useful?**
+* Learn how different AWS storage services differ, and when to use which service.
-* Covers the basics of creating, accessing, securing and encrypting the various types of storage.
+* Covers the basics of creating, accessing, securing and encrypting S3 buckets.
-* Having configured your storage, you can use it to store data just as you would on an on-prem server, or your local computer — but with finer control over access permissions, reliability, speed, and cost.
+* Having configured your S3 buckets, you can use it to store data while exploiting features of the cloud, including high availability and durability at potentially infinite scale.